LuckyJimJD/CivilProcedure/_outlines/Joinder.md

   - But defendant does not need a compulsory (related) counterclaim to assert a permissive (unrelated) counterclaim.
 	- Cf. Crossclaims

-### Subject Matter Jurisdiction Over Permissive Counterclaims

-- Permissive counterclaims need an independent basis for SMJ (federal question or diversity).
-  - No supplemental jurisdiction, because if no common T/O, then no CNOF.

-#### Pace v.
-Timmermann’s Ranch & Saddle Shop (7th Cir.
-2015)

-##### Facts & Procedural History

-- Pace sued Timmermann’s (her former employer) and its employees for abuse of process, false arrest, intentional infliction of emotional distress, and related tort claims.
-- Timmermann’s had previously sued Pace for conversion and other claims based on her alleged theft of merchandise and cash.
-- District court dismissed all of Pace’s claims, concluding that she should have asserted them as compulsory counterclaims in the previous suit.
-- Pace appealed the dismissal of her claims against the individual defendants and the dismissal of her abuse of process claim against Timmermann's.
-  - She conceded that her other claims against Timmermann's were properly dismissed as unasserted compulsory counterclaims in the prior suit.

-##### Issue

-- Whether the abuse of process claim against Timmermann’s was a compulsory counterclaim that should have been asserted in the company’s suit?
-- Whether claims against the individual defendants were compulsory counterclaims that should have been asserted in the company’s suit?

-##### Holding & Analysis

-- Pace’s abuse of process claim against Timmerman’s was a compulsory counterclaim,
-  - It arose from the same events as the prior suit by Timmermann's against Pace.
-  - The court rejected Pace's argument that this claim did not come into existence until she was criminally charged with theft, which didn't happen until after Timmermann's brought its prior suit against her.
-    - Under the applicable law, an indictment was not a necessary element of the abuse of process claim.
-    - All the facts necessary to establish the elements of that claim occured (and were known to Pace) before Timmermann's commenced its prior suit.
-- Pace’s claims against the individual defendants were not compulsory counterclaims, because they were not parties to the prior suit.
-  - Neither Rule 13(a) nor Rule 20 requires joinder of additional parties.

 ## Counterclaim Problems

 1. Dana is employed by Crimson Permanent Assurance Co. as a sales agent.
 Under the terms of her employment contract, she earns a commission on all insurance policy sales she generates.
 The contract states that, in the event Dana’s employment terminates, she is entitled to collect earned but unpaid commissions, unless she was fired for cause.
 The contract also contains a non-compete clause, providing that if Dana voluntarily quits her job, she may not go to work for any competing insurance company for one year.
 Having become dissatisfied with her job at Crimson, Dana quits and goes to work for Scarlet Everlasting Assurance Co., one of Crimson’s competitors.
 Crimson sues Dana and Scarlet in federal court (assume diversity jurisdiction is satisfied), asserting the following claims: